The 26th Annual, 2023 Hunt Dates: Aug 30th – Sept 4th

 Horseshoe Hunt Rules and Guidelines

-- (IMPORTANT – REGISTER HERE) Buttons needed to be registered before the start of the hunt to receive the full grand prize.
-If you did not register and do find the horseshoe, you can claim the $300 consolation prize.
+- (IMPORTANT – REGISTER FIRST) Buttons need to be registered before the start of the hunt to receive the full $2075, 2023 75th-Anniversary grand prize.
+If you did not register and do find the horseshoe, the payout is $1075.

 - Northfield public school grounds are NOT city-owned and exempt from this contest.
 Please stay off all school property, including the colleges.

 - The winner must be 18 years old or older.
-In past years, whole families join together to work out the clues and search for the horseshoe.
-This is acceptable as long as a legal adult is supervising the search and able to represent the family if found.
+In past years, families & groups join together to work out the clues and search for the horseshoe.
+This is acceptable as long as a legal adult is supervising the search and is able to represent the family/group if found.

-- The horseshoe will be located on public property within Northfield and will not be buried.
+- The horseshoe will be located on public property within Northfield or Dundas and will not be buried.
 NO digging will be needed in the retrieval of the horseshoe and it will not require the use of a ladder.
-PRIVATE property is excluded and we ask you are respectful as you search public areas.
-Should damage to any property occur while searching for the horseshoe, the participant(s) forfeit prize money and maybe ban from future contests.
+PRIVATE property is excluded and we ask you to be respectful as you search public areas.
+Be sure you research whether a spot is public or not before looking there.
+Should damage to any property occur, or any rule be broken while searching for the horseshoe, the participant(s) become disqualified, forfeit prize money and may be banned from future contests.

 - The DJJD Committee is not responsible for any personal injury or accident incurred hunting for or retrieving the horseshoe.
 The horseshoe is placed with safety in mind.
 Closely monitor children in your party.
 Please hunt responsibly.

-When the horseshoe is found, the winner must immediately notify Tim Freeland (507-581-5038).
-Tim will arrange to meet you and confirm the shoes authenticity.
+- When the horseshoe is found, the winner must immediately notify Tim Freeland (507-581-5038).
+Tim will confirm the shoe authenticity.
 There is only 1 horseshoe like this one in the world.
-Only past winners are aware of the markings on its backside.
-You must be present at the DJJD Committee meeting the Tuesday Sept 6th 2016 at 7pm at Jesse James Lanes to receive your check.
+Only past winners are aware of the markings on its backside used for verification.
+You must be present at the DJJD Committee meeting the Tuesday following the event to receive your check.
+(Usually held around 6:30pm at the Northfield Eagles Club location).
+The horseshoe is a historical artifact and must be returned to the committee.
+Tim will take the horseshoe from you upon verification or shortly after.

-- There is no cost for this event but you do need to register this years DJJD button to claim the FULL prize.
+- There is no cost for this event but you do need to register this years DJJD button in advance to claim the FULL prize.

-- If you win, you must agree to be publicly named along with the possibility of an on-air radio interview, your photo and name(s) on various local websites and a picture and write up in the paper.
+- If you win, you must agree to be publicly named along with the possibility of an on-air radio interview, your photo and name(s) on various local websites and a picture and write up in the paper (possible but not guaranteed).

-- If the horseshoe goes unfound by 5pm on Tuesday, the week of DJJD, the hunt will officially end for the year and prize money will be returned to the donors.
+- If the horseshoe goes unfound by midnight on Tuesday, the week of DJJD, the hunt will officially end for the year and prize money will be returned to the donors.
+The purse does not grow into the next hunting year.

-Hunting for the horseshoe can be frustrating, but mostly rewarding.
+Hunting for the horseshoe can be frustrating, but very much rewarding.
 My goal is to get people out in the community to enjoy our great city, the public areas and to be with friends, families and neighbors.
+I want you to learn about our public areas and history.
 Clues have been interpreted in many different ways each year.
 If you think you’ve come up with a clever connection relating to your hunt experience, please email me with details.
 I love to hear about it.
+Tell me your story.
+And if you find anything that resembles a horseshoe, as many people do amazingly, take a photo of it and send to me.

 Once the game is over, I will publish an explanation of all clues that reveal what I had in mind when writing them.
 Thank you for hunting!